SidhaarthShree07/txt-to-ppt-generator/IMPLEMENTATION.md

 ### 4. Scalable Architecture
 The modular design allows for easy extension to support additional AI providers, template formats, or output types.

+# PDF Preview and Session Management

+The Text-to-PowerPoint Generator automatically generates a PDF preview of each presentation in the background after the PowerPoint file is created.
+The frontend polls a dedicated status endpoint and only enables the PDF preview button when the PDF is ready.
+The PDF is served directly via a secure endpoint for each session.

+Session directories are managed for security and efficiency.
+On every home page load, the backend deletes all session directories older than 120 seconds, ensuring that temporary files are regularly cleaned up and storage is not wasted.

+The system does not expose any endpoints for direct PDF conversion requests; all preview and download functionality is handled through the main workflow and secure file serving.

 ## Performance Considerations

 - **Memory Management**: Large PowerPoint files are processed efficiently with automatic cleanup